This author is fascinated by Japan and loves sharing her observations about the country, from its regions to its food.

 7. Akan National Park

-Fog often hangs above the surface of these lakes, particularly in Lake Mashu, giving them the impression of mystery and tranquility.
+The three famous lakes of Akan National Park are Lake Akan, Lake Kussharo, and Lake Mashu.
+Fog often hangs above the surface of these lakes, particularly Lake Mashu, giving them an air of mystery and tranquility.

 The ski areas in Niseko that have become popular among Japanese and foreigners include Hirafu, Higashiyama, Annupuri, Hanazono, Moiwa, and Weiss.

 Asahikawa is the second largest city in Hokkaido and is well-known for its local zoo and scrumptious ramen, aptly named Asahikawa Ramen.